Online On-Campus

 In terms of the quality of education you will receive, there is no difference between the online and the on-campus formats of the HCI program.

-• Both formats are 30 units, although campus students can choose to take a full-time course of study totaling 42 units.
+• Both formats are 30 units, with the option to pursue a dual track totaling 36 units.

 • The same material is taught by the same faculty across both formats